mreznits/spectro-cloud/education-engineer/tutorial.md

 $ PODNAME=$(kubectl get pods --template '{{range .items}}{{.metadata.name}}{{end}}' --selector=app=web)
 ```

-Now that you have the container name, start the port forwarding with the container to expose the port to the local network.
+Now that you have the container name, expose the port to the local network.
 ```
 $ kubectl port-forward $PODNAME 8080:8080
 Forwarding from 127.0.0.1:8080 -> 8080
 Forwarding from [::1]:8080 -> 8080
 ```

-If you visit localhost:8080 you will see the Hello World welcome page.
+Visit localhost:8080 to see the Hello World welcome page.

+# Cleanup

+[TODO: are there any cleanup steps?]: #

 # Next Steps

-As mentioned before Kubernetes is an orchestration platform used to deploy containerized applications.
-We hope you now better understand how one can deploy applications to Kubernetes and AWS.
+[TODO: Add actual next steps.
+Original text did not contain any next steps.]: #